 Radio Type Approval, Homologation, Certification Services - Global Market Access Solutions

-We can offer you reliably all services concerning Type Approval in Japan (Tokyo).
-Our distinguished contact with the authority in Japan (Tokyo), our good relationship to Ministry of Internal Affairs and Communications as well as the qualification in the homologation of consumer and automotive RF-products and Short Range Devices (SRD) in ISM-Frequency band will create your market access in Japan trouble-free and cost-effective.
+We can offer you our reliable Type Approval services in Japan.
+Our distinguished contact with the authority in Tokyo, as well as our experience in the homologation of consumer as well as automotive RF-products and Short Range Devices (SRD) in ISM-Frequency band will make way for your trouble-free and cost-effective market access in Japan.

 We will assist you to put your product successfully on the market by offering the following services: